Adopted Area Plans

-Comprehensive Area PlansThese plans establish land use and development policy in specific areas at a greater level of detail than the forwardDallas!
+Land Use Area PlansThese plans establish land use and development policy in specific areas at a greater level of detail than the forwardDallas!
 Comprehensive Plan.
 They are intended to guide future zoning and land development decisions, followed by City initiated zoning changes.
-Click here to view an interactive map and list of adopted Comprehensive Area Land Use Plans.
-These plans are managed by the Planning and Urban Design Department.

 Landmark Historic Districts These are zoning districts with special regulations and incentives designed to preserve the historical character of an area.
 Click here to view an interactive map and list of historic dristricts.
 These districts are managed by the Sustainable Development and Construction Department.

 Conservation DistrictsThese are zoning districts that are established to help neighborhoods protect and preserve certain physical attributes by providing additional development and architectural regulations.
 Click here to view a list of Conservation Districts with individual maps.
-These districts are managed by the Sustainable Development and Construction Department.
+These plans are managed by the Planning and Urban Design Department.

 Neighborhood Plus Target Area PlansTwelve Neighborhood Plus target areas have been identified by City Council for targeted neighborhood revitalization efforts.
 These plans establish inter-departmental teams to work with neighborhood-based stakeholder advisory committees to address issues and long term improvement needs.
 Click here to view the location and status of the Neighborhood Plus Target Area Plans.
 These plans are managed by the Planning and Urban Design Department.